search-rug/doc-as-code-single-case-experiment/README.md

 ![](add_variable.gif)

-2. Add some content to the document A by cloning it in your computer and adding some content to them (so you can tell one from the other) using a local Asciidoc editor like [AsciidoctorFX](https://asciidocfx.com/), and committing/pushing the changes to the repository afterward.
+2. Add some content to the document A by cloning it on your computer and adding some content to them (so you can tell one from the other) using a local Asciidoc editor like [AsciidoctorFX](https://asciidocfx.com/), and committing/pushing the changes to the repository afterward.
 Alternatively, you can do the above using Gitlab's web editor.

 3. Once you have committed and pushed the above changes, a CI/CD job should be launched on document A's repo.
 The compiled version of the document should be now be available in gitlab pages at <your_user_name>.gitlab.io/<repo_name>/stage.
 This 'staging' version of the document, which won't be considered as an official one, would be useful for reviews before posting an actual version of the document.